 If there’s one aspect of training that most runners will admit that they tend to “cut corners” or skimp on, it’s stretching.

-We are often eager to get out the door for our run, so we may skip any type of pre-workout stretching routine, and once we have finished the run, we might hop on the foam roller for a minute or two before jumping in the shower.
+We are often eager to get out the door for our run, so we may skip any type of pre-workout stretching routine.
+Once we have finished the run, we’re lucky to hop on the foam roller for a minute or two to cool down before jumping in the shower.

-Furthermore, what is the difference between static stretching vs dynamic stretching?
-In this article, we will do a static stretching vs dynamic stretching comparison and discuss what type of stretching to do and when.
+In this guide, we will compare and contrast static stretching vs dynamic stretching and discuss which type of stretching to do and when.

 What Is Static Stretching?